delfick/python-dict2xml/README.rst

     * This version has no changes to the installed code.
     * This release converts to hatch for packaging and adds a wheel to the package on pypi.
+    * CI will now run against python 3.11 as well

 1.7.2 - 18 Oct 2022
     * This version has no changes to the installed code.